kharchenkolab/conos/README.md

 Please see the following tutorials for detailed examples of how to use conos.

-The two main tutorials are rendered Jupyter notebooks — GitHub displays them directly (no download needed):
+The tutorials are rendered Jupyter notebooks — GitHub displays them directly (no download needed):

 ### Conos walkthrough (start here):
-The standard, minimal workflow on a panel of samples — building the joint graph, clustering, embedding, marker dot plots, and label transfer.
+The standard workflow on a panel of samples — pre-processing, building the joint graph, clustering, embedding, marker dot plots, and label transfer.
 * [Jupyter notebook](doc/conos-walkthrough.ipynb)

 ### Advanced Conos workflows: